jaspector

 Teague's public record is mixed.
 Section 3.303(a) of the city code says a permit shall not be required but can be obtained at customer request, yet the same article and the city's posted permit forms assume active permit issuance, fee payment, inspections, and certificates of occupancy.
 Manufactured homes clearly require a city permit under Article 3.500.

-Typical processing time is Manufactured home ordinance says a new HUD-code manufactured home application is deemed approved unless denied in writing within 45 days from receipt.
+Building permit processing times in Teague, TX typically run Manufactured home ordinance says a new HUD-code manufactured home application is deemed approved unless denied in writing within 45 days from receipt.
+Timelines can vary based on project complexity and current department workload.